 There are dozens of rosemary varieties around the world.
 Below, you will find the 12 most popular types of rosemary plants.
 These plants are a great place to start if you want to start growing rosemary in your home or garden.

 Arp Rosemary is a very cold-climate hardy variety.
 It has an upright growth pattern with incredibly aromatic needles.
 It has a delicious flavor and aroma for culinary use, but its large size makes it great for gardens, too.

 Benenden blue rosemary has needle-like leaves that have beautiful golden flecks.
 This rosemary variety grows upright and can reach 2 feet tall, but it has an equal width.
 In the spring, it boasts beautiful pale blue flowers.

 3. Barbeque Rosemary

-Barbeque rosemary is often used for cooking purposes.
-It has a delicious flavor and aroma, but its stems make it perfect for cooking.
-It has straight stems that fit perfectly of skewers for barbequing, hence its name.
+Barbeque rosemary is often used for cooking .
+It has a delicious flavor and aroma, and its stems make ideal skewers for barbequing, hence its name.

 4. Blue Boy Rosemary

 Blue boy rosemary is ideal for compact spaces.
 It only grows a couple of inches tall, making it a perfect choice for small ground cover or container growth.
 It is ideal for hardiness zones 8 through 10, and the soil pH should be between 6.5 and 8.5.
 This variety doesn’t need much water either.

 As you would figure, common rosemary is one of the most common types.
 It grows to 2–4 feet tall and needs dry soil with good drainage and direct sunlight exposure.
 Common rosemary is best for cooking purposes.

 6. Majorca Pink Rosemary